 C 60 M 40 Y 40 K 100

 Red is a strong color.
-Use a white, black, or gray background with a simple layout and lots of open space with pops of red to make it more open and approachable.
+Instead of filling a space with red, we use pops of red on a white, black, or gray background with a simple layout and plenty of white space to make it feel more open and approachable.
 It can be just as impactful as filling a space with red.

 Lead with white space